guillaumebonnot/republicofminer-client-go/README.md

 The server connects to the explorer to get the data and displays it in json format.

 ## explorer
-The package to access the blockchain explorer
+The package to access the blockchain explorer.

 ## miner
 The miner loads the wallet and continuously requests a mining task to the server then solves it.\
 The miner connects both to the explorer and the game server.

 ## republicofminer
-The package to access the game server
+The package to access the game server.

 ## protocol
 The procotocol folder contains code related the representation of the elements of the blockchain.\